meteor/meteor/content/ui-ux.md

 <h2 id="styleguides">Visually testing reusable components</h2>

 A useful property of reusable components is that you can render them anywhere because they don't rely on complicated environments.
-One very useful thing that this enables is a component _styleguide_ or harness.
+One very useful thing that this enables is a component _style guide_ or harness.

-To use a styleguide, you need to add two things to your app:
+To use a style guide, you need to add two things to your app:

 1. A list of "entries", where each entry is a component with a list of specifications.
 Each specification is a list of arguments which trigger different behavior when passed to the component.

 2. A special route in the development version of the application that renders each of the components for each specification.

-For instance, in Galaxy, we have a component styleguide that renders each reusable component either one specification at a time, or with all specifications at once.
+For instance, in Galaxy, we have a component style guide that renders each reusable component either one specification at a time, or with all specifications at once.

 <img src="images/galaxy-styleguide.png">